statOmics/DD_benchmarks/README.md

 Download the
 `GSE174188_CLUES1_adjusted.h5ad.gz ` file and place it in the `data-raw/` directory under `benchmarks/lupus/`.

+### COVID data

+The COVID dataset from [Stephenson *et al.* (2021)](https://doi.org/10.1038/s41591-021-01329-2) should not be downloaded manually, as it will be downloaded automatically when running the COVID benchmarks.

 ## Running the benchmarks

 The `benchmarks/` folder contains the following benchmarks:

 * `lupus/`: benchmarks on the Lupus data
 * `lupus-n_patients/`: benchmarking the effect of the number of subjects using the Lupus data
+* `covid/`: benchmarks on the COVID data

 Each subfolder is accompanied by R scripts in a `scripts/` folder and R Markdown files in the `analysis/` folder. `Makefile`s are provided to control the order in which the scripts should be